Associate dean and Minnesota 4-H state director

 Jennifer holds a PhD in education from the University of Minnesota and studied international education at Charles University in Prague, Czech Republic as a part of her doctorate program.
-Her research is focused on immigrant adolescents, social and cultural foundations of education, and advancing the use of qualitative research and evaluation methodologies in youth development and education.
+Her research is on immigrant and refugee adolescents, global youth citizenship, early adolescence learning and program development.
+Her main research methodology is phenomenology.

 Academic degrees and experience